coderefinery/train-the-trainer/content/03-teaching-style.md

       benefits of applying best software practices but he/she does not fully know yet how and what to use for their own projects.
     > Example HPC: Knows how to establish a connection to a cluster and have submitted jobs.
-      But may not know how to request optimal amount of resources in a job or parallel processing
+      But may not know how to request optimal amount of resources in a job and how to setup parallel jobs

 *   *Expert*: someone who can easily handle situations that are out of the ordinary.
     > Example: An *expert* in a Carpentries workshop may have experience writing and running shell